-See our Primary Care page for information about finding a gender-affirming provider at OHSU or elsewhere.
-You can make an appointment with a primary care provider directly, without a referral.
+See our Primary Care page for information about finding a gender-affirming provider:

 Change your official documents

 You can update most government documents with a new gender marker or name.
 You also may want to change nongovernment documents such as credit cards and employment records.

 Some federal documents require a confirmation letter from your doctor about your transition before you can change your gender marker.
 OHSU providers can write such letters for you.